 “A.P.
 Bio” — and two new shows — just made the grade at NBC.

-The Glenn Howerton-led series has been picked up for a Season 2 by the Peacock, which is also granting series orders to a pair of comedy pilots from executive producers (and network faves) Michael Schur and Amy Poehler.
+The Glenn Howerton-led series has been picked up for a second season at the network, which is also granting series orders to a pair of comedy pilots from executive producers (and network faves) Michael Schur and Amy Poehler.

 Hailing from “The Good Place” producers Schur and David Miner and led by star Natalie Morales, NBC describes “Abby’s” as a hilariously aspirational new comedy about the best bar in San Diego, home to good prices, great company and, of course, Abby.
 This unlicensed, makeshift bar nestled in her backyard as the opposite of everything annoying about today’s party scene.
 There are rules at Abby’s: no cell phones (not even to “look something up”), earning a seat at the bar takes time and losing a challenge means drinking a limey, sugary “not-beer” drink.
 As the oddball cast of regulars will tell you, hanging out at Abby’s is a coveted honor.
 But once you’re in, you’re family.